ourresearch/openalex-docs/the-data/sources/README.md

 ### `homepage_url`

-_String:_ The starting page for navigating the contents of this source; the homepage for this source's website.
+The starting page for navigating the contents of this source; the homepage for this source's website.

 ```json
 homepage_url: "http://www.peerj.com/"